 You cannot appeal your conviction or sentence simply because you are not satisfied with the outcome of your trial.
 You must base your appeal on a legal error that overshadowed your right to a fair trial and influenced the results.
 In other words, if the error had not arisen in your case, a different outcome might have been possible.

 Grounds for appeal in a criminal case might include:

 - Improper jury instructions

 - Ineffective assistance of counsel

-With the help of my excellent staff, I will fully review what happened at your trial, including all discovery, motions and pre-trial hearings.
+With the help of my excellent team, I will fully review what happened at your trial, including all discovery, motions and pre-trial hearings.
 From there, I can determine whether a legally justifiable reason exists to challenge your conviction or sentence.